thirdweb-dev/seaport-eip1271/README.md

 The `isValidSignature` function receives as arguments:

 1. a `bytes32` input `_message_` i.e. a digest derived only from the relevant bulk order payload.
 The digest signed by a signer to create a bulk signature is ultimately derived from this message hash.
-2. a `bytes` input `_signature` which is the signature-to-validate with (optionally) additional data appended to it, such as the proof of inclusion of a single given order in the bulk order tree.
+2. a `bytes` input `_signature` which is the signature-to-validate, with the proof of inclusion of a single given order in the bulk order tree appended to the signature, in case of bulk orders.

 ```solidity
 function isValidSignature(bytes32 _message, bytes memory _signature)